shyamjos/Ansible-mysql-galera-cluster/README.md

 ### Requirements

-This playbook requires minimum 3 ubuntu 16.04 nodes for mysql cluster and 1 ubuntu 16.04 node for HAproxy. cluster nodes and proxy node must be defined inside the included inventory.yml file.
+This playbook requires minimum 3 ubuntu 16.04 nodes for installing mysql 5.7 galera cluster and 1 ubuntu 16.04 node for installing HAproxy. cluster nodes and proxy node must be defined inside the included inventory.yml file.
 Note: Do not chnage the group names defined inside `inventory.yml` file